-The fund aims to provide a higher total return (the combination of income and capital growth) with smaller changes in returns on average, than company shares from around the world, over any three to five-year period.
+The fund aims to provide a combination of capital growth and income, of at least 4-8% per annum above the 3-month LIBOR over any five-year period, after charges are taken.
 There is no guarantee that the fund will achieve a positive return over any period, and you may not get back the amount you originally invested.

 Investment policy and strategy

-Core investment: Typically, the fund will use derivatives to invest in a range of assets, including company shares, bonds and currencies.
-It is fully flexible and has no limits or ranges in any particular asset class.
-As a result of its use of derivatives, the fund may be required to hold a large amount of cash and bonds.
+Core investment: The fund invests in a range of assets, including company shares, bonds, convertibles and currencies from anywhere in the world (including emerging markets).
+The fund typically invests via derivatives.
+As a result, it may be required to hold a large amount of cash and bonds.
 The fund may also invest directly or through other funds.

-Using derivatives to invest also allows the fund to create ‘leverage’, meaning that the fund can gain exposure to investments that exceed its value, thus increasing potential returns (or losses) in both rising and falling markets.
+Using derivatives to invest allows the fund to create ‘leverage’, meaning that it can gain exposure to investments that exceed its value, thus increasing potential returns (or losses) in both rising and falling markets.

-Strategy in brief: The fund has a very flexible investment approach, with the freedom to invest in different types of assets from anywhere in the world.
-The approach combines in-depth research to work out the ‘fair’ value of assets over the medium to long term, with analysis of market reactions to events to identify investment opportunities.
-In cases where the manager believes the opportunities are limited to a few areas, the fund may be very concentrated in certain assets or markets.
-Such strategies may result in greater changes in the fund’s short-term performance.
+Strategy in brief: The fund employs a highly flexible approach to investment.
+The strategy is based on an unconstrained asset allocation with the freedom to invest in different type of assets.
+The strategy combines research to work out the ‘fair’ value of assets over the medium to long term with analysis of the economic fundamentals and market’s short-term reactions to events, to identify investment opportunities.

 Risks associated with the fund